 Penn State Extension is bringing together farmers, industry, and government agencies to come up with science-based solutions for reducing pollutants in Pennsylvania’s watersheds impacting the Chesapeake Bay.

-Considering the bay affects 17 million people across six states, that might seem like a Herculean task.
+Considering the Chesapeake Bay watershed affects 17 million people across six states, that might seem like a Herculean task.
 Pennsylvania alone has 83,000 miles of rivers and streams; more than 4,000 lakes, reservoirs and ponds; thousands of acres of wetlands and floodplains; and a complex network of underground aquifers.
 But by bringing farmers, agricultural industry groups, landowners, government agencies, and environmental and nonprofit organizations together, Penn State is developing comprehensive science-based solutions that can have lasting impacts.